CarlosLoboxyz/vimlatex/README.md

 │       ├── ~/Documents
-│       │   ├── .env # Depending which shell you use (zsh, bash) you should modify your own (.zshenv, .bashrc) │       │   └── /latex # Latex main folder, here is where you store all you .tex files │       │       ├── example.tex
+│       │   ├── .env # Depending which shell you use (zsh, bash) you should modify your own (.zshenv, .bashrc) │       │   └── /latex # Latex main folder, here is where you store all you .tex files │       │       ├── .exrc # External vim file where compile command is stored.
+│       │       ├── example.tex
 │       │       ├── github.tex
 │       │       ├── my thesis.tex